nodeshift-archived/ubi8-s2i-web-app/README.md

 Taking React as an example, you can deploy your React Application to Openshift using something like this:

-`npx nodeshift --strictSSL=false --dockerImage=bucharestgold/centos7-s2i-web-app --build.env YARN_ENABLED=true --deploy.env NPM_RUN_COMMAND="yarn start" --deploy.port=3000 --expose`
+`npx nodeshift --strictSSL=false --dockerImage=bucharestgold/centos7-s2i-web-app --build.env YARN_ENABLED=true --deploy.env NPM_RUN="yarn start" --deploy.port=3000 --expose`

 This will deploy the application and start the React Dev server(yarn start).

 Make sure to do this on your code directory, `chmod -R g+w .`, it is needed for the next step

-Then you can use the `oc sync` command to push changes from your local machine to your running deployment:
+Then you can use the `oc rsync` command to push changes from your local machine to your running deployment:

 oc rsync --progress --watch ./src POD_NAME:/opt/app-root/src